Transition metal allyl complex: Homoleptic complexes

-A similar oxidative addition involves the reaction of allyl bromide to diiron nonacarbonyl.
-Oxidative addition route has been used for Mo(II) allyl complexes as well:

-Other methods of synthesis involve addition of nucleophiles to η4-diene complexes and hydride abstraction from alkene complexes.
-Lastly allyl ligands are produced by salt metathesis reactions starting with allylmagnesium bromide or related allyl lithium reagents.

 Chelating bis(allyl) complexes

 1,3-Dienes such as butadiene and isoprene dimerize in the coordination spheres of some metals, giving chelating bis(allyl) complexes.
 Such complexes also arise from ring-opening of divinylcyclobutane.
 Chelating bis(allyl) complexes are intermediates in the metal-catalyzed dimerization of butadiene to give vinylcyclohexene and cycloocta-1,5-diene.

-Sigma-allyl ligands
+Allyl σ ligands

 Complexes with η1-allyl ligands (classified as X-type ligands) are also known.
 One example is CpFe(CO)2(η1-C3H5), in which only the methylene group is attached to the Fe centre (i.e., it has the connectivity [Fe]–CH2–CH=CH2).
 As is the case for many other η1-allyl complexes, the monohapticity of the allyl ligand in this species is enforced by the 18-electron rule, since CpFe(CO)2(η1-C3H5) is already an 18-electron complex, while an η3-allyl ligand would result in an electron count of 20 and violate the 18-electron rule.
 Such complexes can convert to the η3-allyl derivatives by dissociation of a neutral (two-electron) ligand L. For CpFe(CO)2(η1-C3H5), dissociation of L = CO occurs under photochemical conditions: